solarpx/ethers-abirpc/README.md

 Provider<Ipc>
 Provider<MockProvider>
 ```
-## Overview

-`abirpc!` generates an API to manage deployed smart contract instances as shown in the example below.
+The `abirpc!` macro is implemented as an extension of ethers-rs `abigen!` as shown in the example below.

 ```rust
 use ethers::{